Damkols/greenlight/readme.md

 - Validators struct type with Errors field map
 - func New returns a pointer to Validators struct instance with empty Errors map
 - func Valid returns true if errors map contains no entry
+- func AddError adds error message to the map